• Skip to main content

 The Grand Canyon West Rim is on the Hualapai Indian Reservation in Arizona.
 The tribal land stretches one million acres with over 100 miles of Grand Canyon and Colorado River views.

 The Hualapai Tribe is a sovereign Indian nation, which means they don’t get any federal funding from the U.S. Government.
-So your visit to the West Rim helps support the tribespeople and their community.
+So your visit to the West Rim helps support the tribespeople.

-The Hualapai tribe has created an incredible place for tourists to visit.
-It’s well-run with complimentary shuttle services and thrilling Grand Canyon experiences.
-And it’s educational too, as you’ll learn about Native American history.
+The West Rim is well-run, with complimentary shuttle services and thrilling Grand Canyon experiences.
+And it’s educational, too, as you’ll learn about Native American history.

 Hours of Operation

-Grand Canyon West is open 365 days a year, including holidays!
+Grand Canyon West is open 365 days a year, holidays included.
 So you can plan your trip any day of the week, Monday through Sunday.

 The current hours of operation are 8:00 am until sundown.
 And the closing hours fluctuate depending on the time of year.
 For instance, from March through October, the last entry is usually at 6:00 pm, while from November to February, it’s 5:00 pm.